Kinloch, Missouri: Decline and revitalization efforts

 In the 1980s, the City of St. Louis began to buy out property in Kinloch as part of a noise-abatement program for Lambert-St. Louis International Airport.
 Eventually, the airport took the vast majority of private homes in Kinloch.
 Between 1990 and 2000, Kinloch lost more than 75 percent of its population.
 The social and economic effects of this buyout were disastrous for the community.

 Kinloch became an increasingly violent and dangerous place to live, infested with drugs and crime.
 The police department faced numerous investigations, and over a 20-year period a number of officers were arrested on corruption charges.
 In September 2002, St. Louis County police chief Ron Battelle directed his department to take control of law enforcement in Kinloch.
 The city's population had dwindled to 449, and there was talk of disincorporation, which was renewed in 2011, when Mayor Keith Conway faced federal charges for using city funds to pay for personal expenses, including a vacation home in Florida.

 In recent years, there have been efforts to rebuild the city.
 Faith Beyond Walls, a community service organization, has been instrumental in mobilizing volunteers to assist with these efforts.
-The county police presence remains, though Kinloch continues to operate the Kinloch Police Department, and city officials say it is nearly ready to stand on its own.

 The City of St. Louis, St. Louis County, Kinloch, Berkeley and Ferguson reached agreement on a redevelopment plan for 600 acre of land on the northeast corner of I-70 and I-170, along the eastern edge of the airport.
 Years ago, this land was part of the airport buyout.
 The redevelopment will offer office, retail, and industrial space and is expected to create about 12,000 jobs, along with tax revenue to be split among the municipalities.
 The developers, NorthPark Partners, intend to make improvements in Kinloch and donate a new civic center to Kinloch.

 2015 election rejection

 On April 23, 2015, newly elected mayor Betty McCray was refused entrance to City Hall on the first day of her term.
 Members of the previous administration claimed voter fraud and that she had been suspended according to the city attorney.
 Eventually she was allegedly served with impeachment papers.
 The impeachment hearing was canceled in June 2015, leading McCray to file suit in St. Louis County Circuit Court, asking Judge John D. Warner to require the city to dismiss the impeachment proceeding and to provide access to her office in Kinloch City Hall, as well as barring the city attorney James Robinson from prosecuting her.
-She also asks for attorney's fees.